 TUESDAY NIGHT CONFESSIONAL This series, hosted by Fester Hagood, showcases acoustic solo sets from talented singer-songwriters from Athens and across the country.

 Discuss works connected to the ongoing and upcoming exhibitions and programs at the library.
 Followed by gallery tours.
-June's selction is Kill 'Em and Leave: Searching for James Brown and the American Soul by James McBride.
+July's selction is A Nation of Counterfeiters: Capitalists, Con Men and the Making of the United States.